-Steve Drew is an Australian Visual Effects Supervisor based out of New York City with over 20 years of experience in post production.
+Steve Drew is an Australian Visual Effects Supervisor based out of New York City with almost 25 years of experience in post production.

-Before moving to the USA, Drew was a Compositor at Iloura (now Method Studios, Melbourne), where he worked on more than a dozen feature films including Mad Max: Fury Road which was nominated for an Oscar for its Visual Effects at the 2016 Academy Awards.
+Before moving to the USA, Drew was a Compositor at Iloura, where he worked on more than a dozen feature films including Mad Max: Fury Road which was nominated for an Oscar for its Visual Effects at the 2016 Academy Awards.

 Prior to his career in VFX, Drew was a Film Editor, earning multiple awards for his work in Advertising and Television which spanned Australia, UK and Japan.
 He was also Post Supervisor and Managing Director of First Light Digital, a boutique post facility, in his home town of Perth, Australia.

-He holds a Diploma of Art & Design, Film & Television (1995-1997) and is an active voting member of the Visual Effects Society.
-He has also given talks on the integration and production of Visual Effects in 360 video at VRFX.
-In his spare time he enjoys traditional archery, writing and watching horror films and reminiscing about the glory days of practical effects work.
+He holds a Diploma of Art & Design, Film & Television (1995-1997) and is an active voting member of both the Visual Effects Society (VES), and of the Australian Academy of Cinema and Television Arts (AACTA).
+He has given talks on the integration and production of Visual Effects in 360 video at VRFX.
+In his spare time he enjoys cycling, cracking bad jokes, watching horror films and reminiscing about the glory days of practical effects work.